Hessenberg varieties associated to ad-nilpotent ideals: Preliminaries

 Each permutation $w\in S_n$ can be factorized uniquely as

 Here $s_j$ denotes the simple transposition swapping $j$ and $j+1$.
+Note that $v$ in the factorization above is called the shortest left coset representative for $w=vy$ with respect to the Young subgroup $S_{n-1} = \left< s_1, \ldots, s_{n-2} \right>$, see \cite[Proposition 2.4.4]{Bjorner-Brenti}.
 In one-line notation, we have that $v$ is the permutation with the property that $v(n)=i$ and all remaining values are placed in positions $1,2,\ldots, n-1$ of the one-line notation for $v$ in increasing order; $y$ is the unique permutation with the property that $y(n)=n$ and the rest of the entries in the one-line notation for $y$ are in the same relative order as the entries of $w$.

 The factorization given in~\eqref{eqn: factorization} satisfies the condition that $\ell(w) = \ell(v)+\ell(y)$ and: